xArm-Developer/xArm-Python-SDK/doc/UF_ModbusTCP_Manual.md

         // sample request and response / exception
         // Request: read 2 consecutive holding registers starting from address 0x0003 00 01 00 00 00 06 01 03 00 03 00 02
-        // Response:: Received values of the two registers are (00 05) and (00 06) as an example here 00 01 00 00 00 07 01 03 04 00 05 00 06
+        // Response: Received values of the two registers are (00 05) and (00 06) as an example here 00 01 00 00 00 07 01 03 04 00 05 00 06
         // Exception: XX is the exception code
         00 01 00 00 00 03 01 83 XX